yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

  ApiVersion string
 }

-// Lookup is our public interface that wraps our k8s_lookup function imported from the host
+// Lookup is our public interface that wraps our k8s_lookup function imported from the Host
 // and provides a nice high-level API for our users.
 //
-// It folows our convention of generating a state variable for the host to signal back
+// It folows our convention of generating a state variable for the Host to signal back
 // the state of the result.
 //
 // It calls our imported lookup function with the appropriate arguments converted